Hession-Dynamics/vera-hd/README.md

 ---

+If you do not yet have an API key, you need to create an account at https://hessiondynamics.com/login - and then press 'create API key' - do NOT share the key with nanyone.

 This completes the basic usage instructions for the verahession library.
 For additional help, consult the documentation or support channels.